Combinatorics of Even-Valent Graphs on Riemann Surfaces: Background

 Let $x:=n/N$.
 It turns out that there exist $T>0$ and $\ga>0$ so that for all $\boldsymbol{t} \in \T(T,\ga)$ the free energy $\mathcal{F}_{nN}(\boldsymbol{t})$ admits an asymptotic expansion in powers of $N^{-2}$

 in some neighborhood of $x=1$.
 The above expansion was established in \cite{EM02} for $\mathcal{F}_{NN}(\boldsymbol{t})$ (i.e. when $x=1$) and its existence was later generalized to be valid in a neighborhood of $x=1$ in \cite{Ercolani-McLaughlin-Pierce}.
 The asymptotic expansion \eqref{top exp free energy} is referred to as the \textit{topological expansion} for the associated matrix model, since for each $g \in \N$, the coefficient $f_{2g}(x,\boldsymbol{t})$ is a combinatorial generating function for graphs embedded on a Riemann surface of genus $g$.
-To this end, we would like to highlight the following result. \begin{theorem} \cite{EM02} Let $\mathscr{N}_g(n_1,\cdots,n_{m})$ denote the number of mixed-valence\footnote{These are graphs that contain both $\nu$-valent and $\mu$-valent vertices for at least two distinct integers $\nu \neq \mu$. } labeled connected graphs with $n_k$ number of $k$-valent vertices which can be embedded on a Riemann surface of minimal genus $g$.
+To this end, we would like to highlight the following result. \begin{theorem} \cite{EM02} Let $\mathscr{N}_g(n_1,\cdots,n_{m})$ denote the number of mixed-valence\footnote{This notation should not be confused with $\mathscr{N}_g(\mu,j)$ introduced earlier to denote the number of \textit{regular} \(\mu\)-valent connected labeled graphs with \(j\) vertices and minimal embedding genus \(g\).
+In the notation of Theorem \ref{thmEM02}, $\mathscr{N}_g(\mu,j)$ is denoted as $\mathscr{N}_g(n_{\mu})$, where $n_{\mu}=j$ denotes the number of vertices and the subscript $\mu$ denotes the valence.} labeled connected graphs with $n_k$ number of $k$-valent vertices which can be embedded on a Riemann surface of minimal genus $g$.
 Then

 \end{theorem} The $n$-fold integral \eqref{u free energy} is, up to a factor of $n!$, the $n \times n$ Hankel determinant $D_n[w_{\boldsymbol{t}}] \equiv \det \{w_{j+k}\}_{0\leq j,k \leq n-1} $ associated with the weight $w_{\boldsymbol{t}}(x)=\exp(-N \mathscr{V}_{\boldsymbol{t}}(x))$, where $w_{j}$ is the $j$-th moment of the weight $w_{\boldsymbol{t}}(x)$.
 This is known as the Heine's formula for Hankel determinants \cite{SzegoOP} and relates the partition function, and thus the free energy, to the system of orthogonal polynomials on the real line associated with the weight $\exp(-N \mathscr{V}_{\boldsymbol{t}}(z))$: